 37signals is hiring a Visual Storyteller to demo and explain our software, Basecamp and HEY — primarily on video, but also using still pictures and great writing to weave a story.
 Maybe you do it as a hobby today.
 Maybe it’s your business to review other people’s products.
 Or maybe it’s currently your full-time job for another company.
 However you do it, and wherever you do it, you love doing it and you’re excited to bring your talents to 37signals and our products.
 We’ll be accepting applications until June 1.
 Read more…

 Who we are

 An eclectic crew united by intellectual curiosity and a passion for creating truly great products.

-Basecamp is spread out across 32 cities around the world.
-Everyone at Basecamp is free to live and work in the places they thrive, and most of us do just that.
+Basecamp is spread out across 43 cities in 10 countries around the world, so everyone is free to live and work in the places they thrive.

 We run the gamut in geography, lifestyle and interest, but we’re united by a common set of values and goals: do exceptional work, build the best product in the business, experiment, pay attention to the details, treat people right, tell the truth, have a positive impact on the world around us, give back, and keep learning.